 An aneurysm is a treatable condition that can otherwise turn deadly if allowed to worsen and the failure to diagnose aneurysms can make doctors and hospital staff members liable for medical negligence.
-The Chicago aneurysm injury attorneys of Rosenfeld Injury Lawyers LLC have helped countless victims of medical malpractice resulting from the inability of physicians or attending staff to properly assess the symptoms of life threatening aneurysms and provide medical treatment in a timely fashion.
-Internal bleeding, heart failure and hemorrhagic strokes are commonly associated with untreated aneurysms and many of the patients who did not receive treatment in time passed away from their conditions.
+The Chicago aneurysm injury attorneys of Rosenfeld Injury Lawyers LLC have helped countless victims of medical malpractice resulting from the inability of physicians or attending staff to properly assess the symptoms of life-threatening aneurysms and provide medical treatment in a timely fashion.
+Internal bleeding, heart failure, and hemorrhagic strokes are commonly associated with untreated aneurysms and many of the patients who did not receive treatment in time passed away from their conditions.

 Recognizing the Symptoms of an Aneurysm

 Aneurysms are damaged blood vessels that could burst and cause massive internal bleeding and may present with different symptoms, depending on the location and severity of the damaged blood vessel.
 Aortic aneurysms occur closer to the heart while brain aneurysms are located in the head and quick diagnosis of both conditions is instrumental in increasing the patient’s chances of survival.
-The symptoms for each form of aneurysm are as follow.
+The symptoms of each form of an aneurysm are as follow.

 If patients show any of these symptoms, it is the duty of nursing staff or doctors to initiate tests to locate and identify potential damage to blood vessels which could be due to an aneurysm.
 Once a diagnosis is confirmed, treatment must be administered immediately to reduce the likelihood that the patient will suffer internal bleeding, brain hemorrhaging, subdural hematoma, heart failure or other conditions that are commonly linked to aneurysms.